zhenrong-wang/hpc-now/CONTRIBUTING.md

 We believe that **discussions generate great ideas**.
 Therefore, please feel free to interact with others in the discussion pages published in this repo.

+# 5. Pull Rquests

+Code contributions to HPC-NOW are highly welcomed and encouraged!

+HPC-NOW can be developed locally on your devices with **Microsoft Windows**, **GNU/Linux**, or **macOS(Darwin)**.

+Please follow the general workflow to develop:

+- Clone the source code directly from the HPC-NOW repository, or fork this repo to your github account and then clone to your local device
+- Develop your code and test your build
+- Once done, you can submit a Pull Request (PR) to the HPC-NOW repository.

+Please provide the key information in your PR:

+- **Description of the Change**: [ Detailed, descriptive, well-structured, and well-organized contents. ]
+- **Benefits**: [ What are the effects/benefits will be realized by the changed code? ]
+- **Potential Risks**: [ Will there be potential side-effects?
+If yes, please describe them. ]
+- **Verification**: [ Steps to verify the that your change will realize the benefits claimed. ]
+- **Related-Issues**: [ Provide the issue number.
+If your change closes an open issue, use *Closes Issue #xxxxx* ]

+Looking forward to your contributions!

+Once the PR gets reviewed, the code change will be merged by the workflow.

-# 5. Dos and Don'ts
+# 6. Dos and Don'ts

-- **Focus**: When contributing to this project, please focus on HPC-NOW itself.
-Unreleated issues or topics are not supposed to appear here.
+- **Focus**: Please focus on HPC-NOW itself.
+Unreleated issues or topics are not supposed to be here.
-- **Inclusive**: Let's work together to keep offensive interactions or attitudes out of this community.
+- **Inclusive**: Keep offensive interactions or attitudes out of this community.
 - **Respect**: Value our own efforts, and respect others' participation.